IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 ensure the backward compatibility required in Section 3.3 of {{?RFC7556}}.
 This behavior allows for a mixed-mode network with a mix of PvD-aware and non-PvD-aware hosts coexist.

-Non-PvD-aware hosts will only be aware of the information described by Implicit PvDs and Legacy-Visible Explicit PvDs.

 ## PvD-aware Host Behavior {#host}